white-label-development/javascript-fun/Vue/VueJsFundamentals/vue-fun.md

 ```
 The event handler here is simple enough to be done inline.
 Larger would require calling a method.

 At this point, changing a robot part and clicking Add To Cart works, but if there is no changed part the value has not been set.
-A Component Lifecycle Hook is a good option here:
+A Component Lifecycle Hook is a good option here ... see `created()` hook.

+In the demo the preview is added to prove that the data (selectd part) is passed to the parent.